Redeem Now Ends in:

 Bending

-• Use three fingers to bend a string upwards.
+• Use three fingers to bend a string to raise its pitch.

-• The further up that you bend a string, you start to play higher pitch notes.
+• The further you bend a string, the higher its pitch will become.

 Sliding